fpereiro/gotoB/readme.md

 These are called `raw` arguments, because they are passed as they are, without stringifying them.

-In the example above, the event linstener will receive `this.value`, instead of the string `'this.value'`.
+Any responder matched by this event will `this.value` as its first argument, instead of the string `'this.value'`.
 You could also pass the event instead:

 ```javascript
 ['button', {onclick: B.ev ('submit', 'data', {raw: 'event'})}]